ziffmedia/laravel-mysql-snapshots/README.md

 **Additional options**

-`--cached` Keeps a copy of the snapshot so that you don't need to redownload it
+`--cached` Keeps a copy of the snapshot so that you don't need to redownload it on the next run

-`--recached` Download a fresh file, even if one exists, and keeps it cached
+`--recached` Downloads a fresh sql file, even if one exists locally, and then keeps it cached

-`--no-drop` Do not drop all tables in the database before loading snapshot
+`--no-drop` Do not drop all tables in the database before loading the snapshot